Kelvin-Froude wake patterns of a traveling pressure disturbance: Effects of finite size and shape: sharp boundaries

-As $F$ decreases, existing dark dd fringes move in the direction of larger angles toward Kelvin's and get progressively wider.
-The new narrow fringes become visible at the threshold Froude numbers satisfying the condition $k_{n}=k_{max}$, and their overall number increases.
+As $F$ decreases, dark dd fringes get progressively wider as their angle increases toward Kelvin's.
+New narrow fringes become visible at the threshold Froude numbers satisfying the condition $k_{n}=k_{max}$.
 The maps of $|\zeta|$ also reveal "echoes" which represent magnified patterns of $|\zeta|$ in the vicinity of the inner wake boundaries.
-These artifacts of finite $k_{max}$ make it easier to discern the fringes, especially when their number is large, the case of $F$ small.
+These artifacts of finite $k_{max}$ make it easier to discern a large number of fringes in the case of $F$ small.

-At $F=0.580$ the $n=0$ fringe ends up on the transverse part of the curve of the stationary phase, Figure \ref{flow}b, and we do not see tt interference effects in $|\zeta|$.
-At the same time, the evolution of the original wake patterns $\zeta(\textbf{r})$ with decrease of $F$ reveals that the height of the transverse waves steadily increases in magnitude in the $F=1.000-0.564$ range.
-The right boundary of this interval corresponds to the first unfavorable Froude number $F_{0}$ (\ref{y=0_constructive_interference}); the $n=0$ tt fringe which is now along the central line $y=0$ is about to disappear.
-We checked that the transverse waves are indeed largest at $F=F_{0}$ but this maximum is flat and the effect is weak.
-This is already visible from the $F=0.580$ (e), $F=0.564$ (f), and $F=0.500$ (g) images of Figure \ref{1stcycle} which all feature transverse waves of comparable magnitude.
-On the other hand, the $F=0.399$ (h) image of Figure \ref{1stcycle}, corresponding to the first favorable Froude number $F_{1}$ (\ref{y=0_destructive_interference}), illustrates a strong destructive interference effect where transverse wavefronts are practically invisible.
+At $F=0.580$ the $n=0$ fringe ends up on the transverse part of the curve of the stationary phase (Figure~\ref{flow}b), and we do not see tt interference effects in $|\zeta|$.
+At the same time, the magnitude of the transverse waves in the original wake pattern $\zeta(\mathbf{r})$ steadily increases as $F$ decreases in the range $1.000-0.564$.
+The lower boundary of this interval corresponds to the first unfavorable Froude number $F_{0}$ (\ref{y=0_constructive_interference}); the $n=0$ tt fringe which is now along the central line $y=0$ is about to disappear.
+The transverse waves are indeed largest at $F=F_{0}$ but this maximum is flat and the effect is weak.
+This is visible from Figure~\ref{1stcycle}(e-g) which feature transverse waves of comparable magnitude.
+On the other hand, Figure~\ref{1stcycle}h, corresponding to the first favorable Froude number $F=F_1=0.399$ (\ref{y=0_destructive_interference}), exhibits strong destructive interference with nearly invisible transverse wavefronts.